Skip to main content

 Module description

-This is the first module on the BA Psychosocial Studies and provides a grounding in approaches to, and theories of, human relations.
+This module provides a grounding in approaches to, and theories of, human relations.
 It orients you to a psychosocial perspective, helping you to differentiate this from the cognate areas of psychology and sociology.

-Using the trope of ‘love and intimacy’ it encourages you to explore how psychosocial theories can elucidate key social, developmental and personal issues.
-It introduces ways of thinking that are personally reflexive but also academically robust - a theme that will recur throughout the BA.
+Using the trope of ‘love and intimacy’ we encourage you to explore how psychosocial theories can elucidate key social, developmental and personal issues.
+We introduce ways of thinking that are personally reflexive but also academically robust - a theme that will recur throughout the BA.

-Feelings and emotions: introduces accounts of affect, feeling and emotion and the social life of emotions as cultural phenomena.
-This will allow for an introduction to some basic psychoanalytic concepts alongside the question of how emotions can also be thought of as ‘public events’.
-Case studies will be used such as that of the response to the death of Princess Diana, or the mobilisation of feelings towards ‘celebrities’.
+• Feelings and emotions: accounts of affect, feeling and emotion and the social life of emotions as cultural phenomena; basic psychoanalytic concepts and how emotions can be thought of as ‘public events’; case studies such as the response to the death of Princess Diana, or the mobilisation of feelings towards ‘celebrities’

-Love: drawing first on psychoanalytic ideas about sexuality and desire, the module examines how love operates both as an ‘unwilled’ element in psychosocial life and as a construct that has foundational significance in culture and society.
-This includes a set of questions about differences between distinct kinds of love, for instance romance and parental love.
-It asks if love is ‘imaginary’ and if so, what that means.
+• Love: psychoanalytic ideas about sexuality and desire; how love operates both as an ‘unwilled’ element in psychosocial life and as a construct that has foundational significance in culture and society; differences between distinct kinds of love, for instance romance and parental love; if love is ‘imaginary’ what does that mean?

-Attachment and care: a critical encounter with the basics of attachment theory and other relational ideas, set in the context of an understanding of social assumptions about intimacy, care, parenting, aging, family life and development.
-This will also facilitate the introduction of some basic postcolonial perspectives concerning the construction of ideas about normative family life.
+• Attachment and care: basics of attachment theory and other relational ideas, set in the context of an understanding of social assumptions about intimacy, care, parenting, ageing, family life and development; basic postcolonial perspectives concerning the construction of ideas about normative family life

-Belonging: this covers issues around identification with a collective, including social responsibility, ideas of community and ethical relationality.
-It allows us to signal to students the centrality of some philosophical positions on relational ethics to the psychosocial project.
+• Belonging: identification with a collective, including social responsibility, ideas of community and ethical relationality; the centrality of some philosophical positions on relational ethics to the psychosocial project

 Learning objectives